jdtoloza/jdtoloza/README.md

   <P>HTML, CSS, Javascript, REST API, RDBMS</P>
 <ul>
   <li>Created and implemented a badge issue/return system to help track and monitor badge activity for site employees, contractors, and vendors </li>
+  <li>Designed and implemented responsive web interfaces using HTML, CSS, and JavaScript.</li>
+  <li>Utilized Bootstrap and Flexbox for creating a fluid and mobile-friendly layout for the instruction web pages.</li>
   <li>Implemented automation to optimize the badge issuance/return process, significantly reducing processing time from approximately 10-15 minutes to 1-2 minutes.</li>
 </ul>